 #4 Geico: High Ratings For Teen Car Insurance

 Geico auto insurance is our first choice in the industry for a reason.
-The insurer has a strong reputation, with an A++ financial strength rating from AM Best, an A+ rating from the BBB, and high marks on several 2020 J.D.
+The insurer has a strong reputation, with an A++ financial strength rating from AM Best, an A+ rating from the BBB, and high marks on several 2020 and 2021 J.D.
 Power studies.

 Along with standard coverage, Geico offers extra types of coverage like: